Tips for Group Travels

 2. Only remember the positive side of the reunion

-Travelling with friends is a special moment to reminisce our younger days especially when we have aged.
+Travelling with friends is a special moment to reminisce about our younger days especially when we have aged.
 The personal experiences that have been shared among you and your companions and any strange behaviours you have observed will become part of the adventure and private information to be kept at the depth of your lifelong memories.